Egypt's Red Sea resorts: your complete guide

 There's also a sporty side to El Gouna with world-class golf courses and special facilities for kitesurfing, wakeboarding and waterskiing.

 Marsa Alam* is a haven for nature lovers, outdoor enthusiasts, and sun-worshippers alike, boasting the highest temperatures on this part of the coast, as well as the warmest winter evenings in the whole of Egypt.

-Around 270 km south of Hurghada, Marsa Alam has been welcoming tourists for around two decades and is served by its own international airport ensuring the perfect combination of accessibility and tranquillity.
+Around 168 miles south of Hurghada, Marsa Alam has been welcoming tourists for around two decades and is served by its own international airport ensuring the perfect combination of accessibility and tranquillity.

 As the newest region on the Red Sea Riviera, Marsa Alam still feels like the traditional fishing village it once was while building a reputation for pristine beaches, fishing, diving and cruises and offering a more convenient base for exploring Luxor compared with Hurghada.

 Only the protected nature reserves and national parks of Wadi el-Gemal and Elba lie between here and the Sudanese border, so if your idea of a great day out is to experience coral reefs, marine reserves and beautiful secluded bays, then the biodiversity of Marsa Alam will be for you.

 Divers have the opportunity to explore shallow wrecks and meet hammerhead sharks at the world-class Elphinstone Reef and you can even swim with dolphins and snorkel with sea turtles and dugongs.

 As an understated and marine-focused destination, nightlife outside the resorts here tends to be low key but Port Ghalib is where you can find a relaxed bar scene.

 Stay up to date: keep an eye on the FCDO website for the latest travel information regarding holidays to Egypt.